deadlyengineer/react-css-in-js/README.md

 - Write styles using tagged template strings.
 - Style any component that accepts a `className` property.
 - Theme with type-safety.
-- Small bundle size (much smaller than both [styled-components](https://bundlephobia.com/result?p=styled-components) and [@emotion/react](https://bundlephobia.com/result?p=@emotion/react)).
+- Small bundle size.
 - Zero dependencies.
-- Class names are stable and include an additional `name` prefix to avoid collisions.
+- Class names are stable and include a user provided prefix to avoid collisions.
 - Supports SCSS-like nesting with parent (`&`) selectors.
 - Supports _all_ CSS at-rules.
 - Supports zero-configuration server-side rendering.